-Fee Update: Determine internal service costs and update fees to cover costs - periodic review of internal service costs and updating fees to cover costs of benefits received from users who individually receive a benefit, charging grants for indirect costs, and charging enterprise funds their identified share of administrative costs ensure there isn't a subsidy provided for services.
-The last cost allocation plan was adopted on May 24, 2022, and the last fee study and fee update was adopted on March 21, 2023.
-This is currently up to date and not recommended at this time.
+Determine internal service costs and update fees to cover costs - periodic review of internal service costs and updating fees to cover costs of benefits received from users who individually receive a benefit, charging grants for indirect costs, and charging enterprise funds their identified share of administrative costs ensure there isn't a subsidy provided for services.

+The last cost allocation plan was adopted on May 24, 2022, and the last fee study and fee update was adopted on March 21, 2023 and a new cost allocation plan if forthcoming in FY25-26.